phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH1_Discovering_blockchain_technologies.md

 On the Bitcoin blockchain, transactions involve the transfer of bitcoin, while in other blockchains, transactions may involve the transfer of any asset or a record of some service being rendered.

-A smart contract within the blockchain may allow automatic execution of transaction upon metting predefined criteria.
+A smart contract within the blockchain may allow automatic execution of transaction upon meeting predefined criteria.

 ### Cryptography